 Your most pressing question is most likely whether or not you can remain in business.
 The answer appears to be yes.
 Although the Order delineates essential businesses from non-essential businesses, for the time being, it appears to allow the continued operation of both as long as the physical distancing requirement of six feet is maintained at all times.
 However, non-essential businesses that cannot adhere to the distancing requirement must close.
 Further, “Construction” is specifically enumerated as an “essential” business within the safer-at-home order.

 “Contractors, utility workers and other tradesmen … and other service providers who provide services that are necessary to maintaining the safety, sanitation, and essential operation of residences and other structures.”
 The order also states that “individuals may leave their residence to provide any services or perform any work necessary to offer, provision, operate, maintain and repair Essential Infrastructure.”
 Consult a Tampa construction lawyer for help determining if your business is working on essential infrastructure.

 If You Ever Need Assistance

-As reported by 10News WTSP, “Under the order, businesses that are considered essential must be able to operate under the CDC's social distancing guidelines, keeping employees and customers six feet away from each other.
-If they can't do that, they must shut down.”
+As reported by 10News WTSP, “Under the order, businesses that are considered essential must be able to operate under the CDC’s social distancing guidelines, keeping employees and customers six feet away from each other.
+If they can’t do that, they must shut down.”
 Although your construction business is likely considered essential, you must still do all you can to protect your workers and abide by the safer-at-home order.
 That’s where we come in.
-Cotney Construction Law is offering an invaluable COVID-19 Protection Kit for employers.
+Cotney Attorneys & Consultants is offering an invaluable COVID-19 Protection Kit for employers.
 We are also offering a number of our most requested services for an affordable, monthly fee.